Naomi Shihab Nye

 Ms. Tippett: And I don’t know; maybe the magnitude of this moment forces us to rise to the occasion.
 We’ll see.
 Human beings do that every once in a while, too.

 Ms. Shihab Nye: I hope so.
-I hope so, and I hope that — that mysterious rising to one’s better self, which was a concept that really perplexed me as a child — my mother would say, especially if I’d been in some kind of mischief at school, which occasionally happened, because I wasn’t always focused on Jack and — who were those people?
-Dick and Jane.
+I hope so, and I hope that — that mysterious rising to one’s better self, which was a concept that really perplexed me as a child — my mother would say, especially if I’d been in some kind of mischief at school, which occasionally happened, because I wasn’t always focused on Jack and — who were those people? dink and Jane.

-Ms. Shihab Nye: Yeah, the boring Dick and Jane — I was trying to get away from them all the time.
+Ms. Shihab Nye: Yeah, the boring dink and Jane — I was trying to get away from them all the time.
 And so I would get in a little trouble, and my mother would say to me — her charge to me — “Be your best self.”
 And I would think, “Wow, what is that self?
 Where is it?
 Where is it tucked away?
 Where do I keep it when I’m not being it?
 And are you your best self?
 Is my teacher her best self?”
 And that was just something intriguing to me, that we had more than one self that we could operate out of.
 And I think one nice thing about writing is that you get to encounter, you get to meet these other selves, which continue on in you — your child self, your older self, your confused self, your self-that-makes-a-lot-of-mistakes — and find some gracious way to have a community in there, inside, that would help you survive.

 Ms. Tippett: Yeah, that poetry as conversation — that’s right.
 Writing is a way of having a conversation between those different selves inside you.